The Effective Depth Paradox: Evaluating the Relationship between Architectural Topology and Trainability in Deep CNNs: Results

 \subsection{Optimization Dynamics and Stability}

-Training loss trajectories (see Figure~\ref{fig:training_convergence}) show that architectures with residual or multi-branch connectivity converge faster and more smoothly as depth increases.
-VGG-style networks converge more slowly and exhibit increasingly unstable loss dynamics, indicating growing optimization difficulty rather than insufficient model capacity.
+As illustrated in Figure~\ref{fig:training_convergence}, the convergence behavior of the three architectural families diverges sharply as the depth increases.
+VGG-style networks exhibit increasingly volatile training loss trajectories, suggesting that performance plateaus are driven by optimization difficulty rather than a lack of representational capacity.

-In contrast, both ResNet and GoogLeNet converge rapidly and smoothly across the evaluated depth range.
-The presence of residual connections and multi-branch pathways substantially mitigates depth-induced optimization challenges, allowing deeper models to reach lower loss values within comparable training budgets.
-These results establish optimization behavior as a critical mediator between depth and achievable accuracy.
-These observations align with the interpretation of residual networks as ensembles of shallow paths~\citep{veit2016residual}, where skip connections effectively shorten the depth traversed by gradients, mitigating the optimization barriers traditionally associated with deep architectures.

-Figure~\ref{fig:optimization_stability} provides a complementary view by directly measuring gradient-norm statistics as a proxy for optimization stability.
-Deeper VGG networks exhibit pronounced gradient attenuation and higher variance, consistent with vanishing-gradient effects in long sequential stacks.
-Residual and Inception-based architectures, by contrast, maintain more stable gradient magnitudes across depth.
-This stabilization offers a mechanistic explanation for the improved convergence observed in Figure~\ref{fig:training_convergence} and, ultimately, for the superior accuracy scaling reported in Figure~\ref{fig:accuracy_depth}.
-Together, these figures demonstrate that architectural design directly shapes optimization dynamics, which in turn determines whether increased depth can be effectively utilized.
+This instability is explained by the gradient-norm statistics in Figure~\ref{fig:optimization_stability}.
+Deeper VGG variants exhibit pronounced gradient attenuation (the vanishing gradient problem), whereas ResNet and GoogLeNet maintain stable gradient magnitudes throughout their entire depth range.
+This stabilization provides a mechanistic explanation for the superior accuracy scaling reported in Section \ref{sec:accuracy}; architectural design shapes the optimization landscape, thus determining whether additional layers can be utilized effectively.

-From a scaling perspective, these results indicate that architectural mechanisms such as residual and multi-branch connectivity effectively decouple representational growth from optimization degradation, enabling depth increases to act as productive scaling dimensions rather than sources of instability, in line with compound scaling principles.